storybookjs/react-native/addons/notes/README.md

 import Component from './Component';

 storiesOf('Component', module).add('with some emoji', () => <Component />, {
-  notes: 'A very simple component'
+  notes: 'A very simple component',
 });
 ```